itscodenation/flw1-giphy-20-21-starter/README.md

 ### Day 1 Goal 3: Navigate the API request to return a gif

 - [ ] Navigate through the API request URL to return only the first gif in the array
-- [ ] Find where the original image URLs are stored
+  - [ ] HINT: Work your way through the layers one at a time to find where the original image URLs are stored
 - [ ] Update your API request so that only the original image URL is logged to the console

 #### Wrap